 For a while now some of the prettiest pictures of Latvia on social media have been pictures of bogs – the natural kind.
 People seem obsessed with the surreal beauty of bogs at all times of day.
 Even The Daily Mail picked up on the trend.
 And then there were all those awe-inducing photos of the Northern Lights dancing across the clear night sky over Ķemeri bog.

-As we learnt on a recent bog walk, Latvia has reason to be proud of its bogs since most of them are protected.
+Latvia has reason to be proud of its bogs since most of them are protected.
 Elsewhere in Europe, bogs have been depleted for peat.

-Book a tour with Purvu Bridēji!
+Book a day trip from Riga with Purvu Bridēji!

 Food and beer at Zoltners